How to Handle Collection Calls in Texas in 2026

 Key Insights

-- Keep detailed records of all collection calls and correspondence.
+- Keep records of every call, email, text, and letter.

 FAQ